-The switch mode amplifiers has a very good power to weight ratio.
+The switch mode amplifiers has a very good power to weight ratio, (280w/Kg) making it one of the most powerful 2u amplifiers available..
 The light weight is achieved not only by the PSU, but the IntercoolerTM and the 9 piece anodized alloy chassis contribute greatly, rear rack supports are unnecessary in most applications.